Maebee23/mws-restaurant-stage-1/README.md

 ## Requirements

-To view this application follow this [link].
+To view this application follow this [link](https://maebee23.github.io/mws-restaurant-stage-1/).

 ## Dependencies